Security-Onion-Solutions/securityonion-docs/cloud-amazon.rst

 For high volume production monitoring, choose a multi-node grid architecture.
 At least two search nodes must be used in this architecture.
 This is required due to the use of ephemeral instance storage for :ref:`elasticsearch` data storage, where each of the search nodes retains a replica of another search node, for disaster recovery.

 Listed below are the *minimum* suggested distributed grid instance quantities, sizes, and storage requirements.
 Prefer increasing VM memory over enabling swap memory, for best performance.
-High volume networks will need more powerful VM types than those listed below.
+High volume networks will need more powerful VM types with more storage than those listed below.

 VPN Node